emahuni/em-async-events/README.md

     }
 ```

-This package is responsible for automatic event bus unsubscription when component is being destroyed.
-Instead of above you should write:
+So with `vue-hooked-async-events` you instead write:
 ```javascript
 ```
 **Yes.
 Correct.
-Nothing.** Plugin will handle all of this by itself, unsubscribing current component inside of its `beforeDestroy` hook.
+Nothing.** Plugin will handle all of this by itself, unsubscribing current component listeners in its `beforeDestroy` hook.

 ## Methods
 There are several methods used to manage events.